Phenomenology of 2HDM with VLQs: A 2HDM extended by an up-type vector-like quark

 \section{A 2HDM extended by an up-type vector-like quark}

-A simple extension of the SM is the well known 2HDM that expands the Higgs sector of the SM by an additional Higgs doublet.
-The spectrum of the model contains additional Higgses and has an alignment limit \cite{Carena:2013ooa}, in which one of the Higgses completely mimics the SM one. \\ To describe our model, we start with the well known CP-conserving 2HDM scalar potential for ($\Phi_1, \Phi_2)$ with a discrete symmetry $\Phi_1\to -\Phi_1$ that is only violated softly by dimension two terms \cite{Branco:2011iw,Gunion:1989we}:
+A simple extension of the SM is the well-known 2HDM that expands the Higgs sector of the SM by an additional Higgs doublet.
+The spectrum of the model contains additional Higgses and possesses an alignment limit \cite{Carena:2013ooa}, in which one of the Higgses completely mimics the SM one. \\ To describe our model, we start with the well known CP-conserving 2HDM scalar potential for ($\Phi_1, \Phi_2)$ with a discrete symmetry $\Phi_1\to -\Phi_1$ that is only violated softly by dimension two terms \cite{Branco:2011iw,Gunion:1989we}:

 where all parameters are real.
 The two complex scalar doublets $\Phi_{1,2}$ may be rotated into a basis, $H_{1,2}$, where only one obtains a Vacuum Expectation Value (VEV),